highbyte/dotnet-6502/docs/systems/oric/overview.md

   socket selections are available both in the Avalonia sidebar and the Oric configuration dialog.
 - Remote control supports keyboard and joystick injection, paced text entry, BASIC readiness and source queries, direct TAP loading, and insert/rewind/eject/status control for the virtual tape.
+- Emulator-state snapshots preserve the CPU, 48 KB RAM, VIA timers and interrupts, AY register and generator phase, PAL raster and renderer phase, and any inserted TAP image and tape position.
 - The 240 &times; 224 active display in text and 240 &times; 200 hires modes, including serial ink, paper, character and screen attributes, alternate character sets, inverse and flashing characters, and the three text rows below hires graphics.